- 787 views

 - Kayaking tours are only available from November through to April.

-In summary, visiting the Upsala Glacier is a once in a lifetime opportunity.
+In summary, visiting the Upsala Glacier is a once in a lifetime opportunity and should be on your itinerary for Argentina tour.
 The magnificent glacier is a testament to the power of mother nature and seeing it up close is an experience unlike any other.